PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/09-update-compile-webapi.md

 - [9.6 - Update Background Services Custom Code](./09.6-update-webapi-background-services.md)
 - [9.7 - Update Application Settings](./09.7-update-webapi-app-settings.md)

-> Do not advance to the next step before this project is compiling without any error or warning.
+> Do not advance to the next project before this one is compiling without any error or warning.

 ## Next